germancin/gaia-react-demo/README.md

 	* The route servers 2 end-points:
         * `api/v1/sub-categories/:tid` Request all the videos.
         * `api/v1/sub-categories/:tid/:sortby` Request all the videos sorted by the criteria `[alphabetic, newest, popular]`.
-		* When a `HTTP` request is made, the router calls the right end-point which call the right controller. [code](http://).
+		* When a `HTTP` request is made, the router calls the right [end-point](https://github.com/germancin/gaia-react-demo/blob/master/api/routes/subCategoryRoutes.js) which call the right controller method. .
         * Both end-points response with
             * Code `200` Success.
             * Code `500` Error.